pachterlab/kallistobustools/documentation.md

 ```
 ./t2g.py --use_version < Mus_musculus.GRCm38.96.gtf > transcripts_to_genes.txt
 ```
 This will create the file `transcripts_to_genes.txt`.
-Some examples of such files are provided below:
+Some examples of such files are provided below:<br/>
 Gene names, no Ensembl version:
 ```
 ENSMUST00000162897      ENSMUSG00000051951      Xkr4